MercySpectures/JavascriptPractice/README.md

 Work on the exercises and challenge yourself to write clean, efficient, and well-documented code.
 Share your solutions, ask questions, and engage with the community to enhance your learning experience.

-##Contributing:
+## Contributing:
 If you have additional exercises, improvements, or corrections, feel free to contribute!
-Follow these steps:

-Fork the repository.
-Create a new branch: git checkout -b feature/new-exercise.
-Commit your changes: git commit -m 'Add new exercise'.
-Push to the branch: git push origin feature/new-exercise.
-Open a pull request.

 Let's learn and grow together as JavaScript developers!
 Happy coding! 🚀